Babor Refine Cellular A16 Booster Concentrate Review

 Review

-Results you may expect from using Babor Refine Cellular A16 Booster Concentrate:
+Does Babor Refine Cellular A16 Booster Concentrate Work?

-Lightly moisturizing: Babor Refine Cellular A16 Booster Concentrate has a moisturizing rating of 2.0 out of 10.
+According to CreamScan analysis, Babor Refine Cellular A16 Booster Concentrate is lightly moisturizing, with a moisturizing rating of 2.0 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a moderate humectancy of 4.1 out of 10, primarily due to Sodium Lactate (est. ≈1.0%), Sodium PCA (est. ≈1.0%) and Ethylhexylglycerin (est. ≈0.3%).